For 156 professional golfers, the Web.com TOUR’s “Path to the PGA TOUR” runs through Music City for the 4th consecutive year.

 The Nashville Golf Open Benefitting the Snedeker Foundation is one of twenty-seven professional golf tournaments on the Web.com TOUR and is held at Nashville Golf & Athletic Club in Brentwood, Tennessee.
 The Web.com TOUR provides players direct access to the PGA TOUR and seventy-three percent of all PGA TOUR players began their career on the Web.com TOUR.

-In its two year existence, the Nashville Golf Open Benefitting the Snedeker Foundation has donated more than $175,000 to its charitable beneficiaries as this number continues to rise each year.
+In its third year existence, the Nashville Golf Open Benefitting the Snedeker Foundation has donated more than $175,000 to its charitable beneficiaries as this number continues to rise each year.

 The Snedeker Foundation supports a variety of efforts on both the social and athletic fronts, including Our Kids, which provides expert medical evaluations and crisis counseling services in response to concerns of child sexual abuse, while also working to increase community awareness, education and training about child maltreatment.
 Through the Tennessee Golf Foundation, the Snedeker Foundation annually supports the Sneds Tour, which puts forth a year-round junior golf tour in Tennessee aimed at allowing kids to learn, play and enjoy the game of golf, while also making competition more affordable through lower entry and registration fees.